feross/Facebook-Like-Everything/README.md

 Do you want to like every post and comment that you see on Facebook all at once?
 Well, it’s your lucky day.

-Drag the link below to your Bookmarks Bar and click it to automatically like all the posts and comments on the page you’re on.
+Make a bookmark in your browser's bookmarks bar with the title "Like Everything" and set the URL to be the javascript code in bookmarklet.js.
+Once your new bookmark is created, head to Facebook, then click it! :)

-## <a href="javascript:var s=document.getElementById('happyScript');if(s){s.parentNode.removeChild(s);} s=document.createElement('script');s.setAttribute('src','http://www.feross.org/hacks/like_everything/like_everything.js');s.setAttribute('type','text/javascript');s.setAttribute('id','happyScript');document.body.appendChild(s);void(0);"> I like everything</a>
+## Why’d I do this?
-(drag me to your bookmarks bar, go to Facebook, then click me!)

-Why’d I do this?
-Some friends and I were playing around with Facebook’s new comment-on-enter feature and we got a large 70+ comment thread going, then people began to like every comment in the thread, so the idea for this JavaScript bookmarklet was born.
+Some friends and I were playing around with Facebook’s new comment-on-enter feature and we got a large 70+ comment thread going, then people began to like every comment in the thread.
+Yay, notification spam!
+Thus, the idea for this JavaScript bookmarklet was born.
 I whipped it up in 15 minutes.

 ![Like Bomb](http://www.feross.org/wp-content/uploads/2011/03/like_bomb.png)